realSineWave/Octoscribe/README.md

 - Evan Lee: [dogunee](https://github.com/Dogunee)

 ## What does this project do?
-This program allows you to add subtitles to a video through a series of 3 steps you can take:
+This program allows you upload a video and generate any the following:
-1. Extract an audio file from a video
+1. The extracted Audio from the video
-2. Convert and audio file to a .srt subtitle file
-3. Use a video with a srt file to create a Subtitle video This project also allows you to translate subtitles and turn subtitles into PDF files.
+2. A transcript (.srt) file of what is said in the video
+3. A pdf of the transcript
+4. A translated transcript into a language of your choosing
+5. A subtitled video

 This program was created to allow users to easily create transcripts of videos and add subtitles, and is useful for anyone who requires subtitles on their video.